zsotroav/FOK-GYEM-Tetris-native/README.md

 into different files marked with suffixes.
 For more info see the [compiling](#Compiling) section.

+## Playing
+The game contains a simple main "menu" and can be started by pressing any button.
+If the "HOLD", "SOFT DROP", or "HARD DROP" buttons are pressed, the game will start on the configured (see [config.h](include/config.h)) level and garbage lines  instead of 0.

 ## Requirements
 - SzIG-FOK-GYEM driver controller board
 - controller keypad with 7 buttons